-For most of my adult life I trained regularly and participated in a variety of sports as diverse as surf lifesaving, kayaking, surfing, triathlon, cycling, mountain running, wrestling, various football codes, multisport racing and orienteering.
-I made a living in a series of careers that put my sporting and fitness skills to good use as a sea kayak guide, river kayak and canoe guide http://www.sunshinecoastkayaking.com.au/ wilderness survival skills instructor, police search and rescue squad member and high angle rope rescue technician.
+For most of my adult life I have trained regularly and participated in a variety of sports as diverse as surf life-saving, kayaking, surfing, triathlon, cycling, mountain running, wrestling, various football codes, multisport racing and orienteering.
+I made a living in a series of careers that put my sporting and fitness skills to good use, as a sea kayak guide and river kayak and canoe guide, wilderness survival skills instructor, police search and rescue squad member and high angle rope rescue technician.

-I guess most people that knew me saw me as either a fitness fanatic or a bit of a try hard athlete, having a go at everything and making the good athletes look even better.
-Although I was usually in the second half of the field in most triathlons or running events, sometimes at the very back.
+Most people who knew me saw me as either a fitness fanatic or a bit of a try-hard athlete, having a go at everything and making the good athletes look even better!
+I was usually in the second half of the field in most triathlons or running events; sometimes at the very back.
 I could hold my own in a kayak or surf racing ski and had a few little wins here and there.

-I spent most of my life in pretty good health and had much confidence in the fact that I was super fit and from a cardiovascular standpoint I felt that I was in top shape.
-Even at the age of 42 while working in a pretty stressful frontline policing career I found the time and energy to train six days a week for the 2005 Coolangatta Gold Surf Ironman Race.
+I spent most of my life in pretty good health and felt very confident about the fact that I was super fit.
+From a cardiovascular standpoint I felt that I was in top shape!
+Even at the age of 42, with a pretty stressful frontline policing career, I found the time and energy to train six days a week for the 2005 Coolangatta Gold Surf Ironman Race.

-When bad news calls, this is a great, positive, uniquely human reaction.
-But, what we don’t know is just how many ways and over what expanse of time a person may have to “beat” something.
-We aren’t Rocky, we may not be Norma Rae, we can’t be Scarlett O’Hara.
-We are just who we are.
-A collection of experiences and knowledge, with an individual set of coping mechanisms.
-“Beating” anything to which you have no real control is a journey.
+When bad news calls, it’s the opportunity for a great, positive, uniquely human reaction.
+But, what we don’t know is in how many ways and over what expanse of time a person may have to “beat” the bad thing.
+We aren’t Rocky, or Norma Rae, or Scarlett O’Hara.
+We are just who we are: a collection of experiences and knowledge, with our individual set of coping mechanisms.
+“Beating” something over which you have no real control is … a journey.

 My journey began at birth.
 I was born with a bicuspid aortic valve.
 Now, back in 1958 there was no ultrasound imaging to confirm this and it was given a variety of vague names, which existed in the back of my mind as I did all the normal kid things, punctuated with yearly check-up visits to St Michaels Hospital in Newark, NJ.

-I played tennis and captained my high school team, joined the rugby team in college and graduated to post college power lifting and bodybuilding.
+I played tennis and captained my high school team, joined the rugby team in college and graduated to post-college power lifting and bodybuilding.
 Eventually, I left behind any thought of congenital heart disease and moved to NYC, pursued a career, went back to school and became a Physical Therapist, got married and had children.

-Fast forward to turning 40 and my yearly check-up.
-My GP heard the once faint, familiar murmur had grown louder.
-Consultation with the cardiologist led to a few tests and BAMM !
-Vague congenital heart defect had a name.
-Bicuspid aortic valve with aortic aneurysm.
-This congenital defect is found mostly in men-but I always liked to be different. ” Therefore “, commanded my cardiologist, “no more power lifting.”
+Fast forward to when I turned 40 and had my yearly check-up.
+My GP heard that the familiar – once faint – murmur had grown louder.
+Consultation with the cardiologist led to a few tests … and BAM!
+The vague congenital heart defect now had a name: “Bicuspid aortic valve with aortic aneurysm.”
+This congenital defect is found mostly in men (but I always liked to be different).
+“Therefore”, commanded my cardiologist, “no more power lifting.”

-Weightlifting put too much pressure on the defective valve.
-Weightlifting had defined my life and who I was for nearly 20 years.
-I had to do something else and that something else was run and bike.
+Weight-lifting put too much pressure on the defective valve.
+But weight-lifting had defined my life and who I was for nearly 20 years!
+I had to do something else, and that something else was run and bike.
 It wasn’t easy going aerobic from anaerobic but I slogged along.